-You can solve this problem by highlighting one choice above others, by featuring a single product or creating a universal call-to-action.
+You can solve this problem by highlighting one choice above others, featuring a single product, or creating a universal call-to-action.

 #2: Social Proof

-This is why any good eCommerce website will be heavy on reviews, testimonials and product ratings.
-The more a product is shared, rated and reviewed, the more likely we are to assume that this is a good product.
+This is why any good eCommerce website will be heavy on reviews, testimonials, and product ratings.
+The more a product is shared, rated, and reviewed, the more likely we assume that this is a good product.

 #3: FOMO (Fear of Missing Out)

-You can harness this is several different ways, by:
+You can harness this in several different ways, by: